|Oracle Automatic Data Optimization (ADO)

 ILM stands for Information Lifecycle Management and to quote the Oracle docs:

-"To implement your ILM strategy, you can use Heat Map in Oracle Database to track data access and modification.
+"To implement your ILM strategy, you use Heat Maps in the database to track data access and modification.
 You can also use Automatic Data Optimization (ADO) to automate the compression and movement of data between different tiers of storage within the database.
 The DBMS_ILM package supports immediate evaluation or execution of Automatic Data Optimization (ADO) related tasks.
 The package supports the following two ways for scheduling ADO actions.